In Deep (Tina Arena album): Commercial performance

-In Deep entered at Number 1 on the Australian ARIA Albums Chart but sales in Australia were not as high as her previous album Don't Ask (1994).
+In Deep entered at number 1 on the Australian ARIA Albums Chart but sales in Australia were not as high as her previous album Don't Ask (1994).

-The album debuted at Number 1 on the Australian ARIA Albums Chart on 25 August 1997, knocking Middle of Nowhere by Hanson off the top spot, making it Arena's second Number 1 album.
+The album debuted at number 1 on the Australian ARIA Albums Chart on 25 August 1997, knocking Middle of Nowhere by Hanson off the top spot, making it Arena's second number-one album.
 During its fourth week in the charts, the album regained the top spot for two consecutive weeks.
-In Deep spent a total of three weeks at Number 1 and went on to spend a total of 60 weeks in the Top 100, re-entering once, and being certified triple platinum by ARIA.
-It was the eighth highest selling album in Australia for 1997 and the eighty-fifth for 1998.
+In Deep spent a total of three weeks at number 1 and went on to spend a total of 60 weeks in the top 100, re-entering once, and being certified triple platinum by ARIA.
+It was the eighth-highest-selling album in Australia for 1997 and the eighty-fifth for 1998.
 It was also nominated for three ARIA Awards in 1998 for Highest Selling Album, Best Female Artist and Highest Selling Single for "Burn".

-In France, the album peaked at Number 3 on the French Albums Chart, stayed in the Top 10 for 29 weeks, and spent a total of 79 weeks in the Top 75.
+In France, the album peaked at number 3 on the French Albums Chart, stayed in the top 10 for 29 weeks, and spent a total of 79 weeks in the top 75.
 The album became the 11th highest selling album in France for 1999 and the 18th highest selling album in 2000.
 The album was certified triple platinum in France by SNEP.

-In New Zealand, it entered the RIANZ Albums Chart at No. 22, then moved up to its peak position of No. 16 the week after.
-The album spent a total of 6 weeks in the Top 50.
+In New Zealand, it entered the RIANZ Albums Chart at number 22, then moved up to its peak position of number 16 the week after.
+The album spent a total of six weeks in the top 50 there.

 In the United Kingdom, the album was not as successful as her previous top 20 album Don't Ask.
-In Deep peaked at Number 102, spending 2 weeks in the top 200.
+In Deep peaked at number 102, spending two weeks in the top 200.

 The singles released from In Deep were successful in most music markets, including Australia and France.
 Released in July/August 1997, "Burn" reached No. 2 on the Australian ARIA Singles Chart—becoming Arena's highest peak in Australia—and also peaking in the top 50 in New Zealand and the UK.
 "Burn" also made history when it became the fastest-added Australian song of all time in radio.
 The song was nominated for an ARIA Award for Highest Selling Single (see ARIA Music Awards of 1997).
 The French version also included Arena's first French-language single, "Aller plus haut".
-The song became a huge hit in France, where it peaked at No. 2 for 6 consecutive weeks, becoming Arena's highest peak there.
+The song became a huge hit in France, where it peaked at number 2 for six consecutive weeks, becoming Arena's highest peak there.